Patrick Murphy (Pennsylvania politician): Military Healthcare Executive

 Murphy adamantly campaigned to fight the stigma within the military associated with seeking mental health treatment.
 Murphy's key mental health initiative was the development of multidisciplinary behavioral health teams to be embedded into Soldier work areas.
 The behavioral health teams streamlined mental health services for Soldiers and allowed mental health care providers to form close relationships with deployable unit leaders.

-As Secretary, Murphy oversaw the implementation of the world's largest intranet platform - Army Knowledge Online 2.0 - which allowed Soldiers to seamlessly access their medical records online.
+As Secretary, Murphy oversaw the implementation of the world's largest intranet platform - Army Knowledge Online 2.0.

 After leaving the Department of the Army, Murphy continued to advise corporations on ways to more efficiently and effectively deliver healthcare services to Veterans.
 In 2020, Murphy was named Chair of the Government Advisory Board for the Cerner Corporation, facilitating a partnership with the Departments of Defense and Veterans Affairs to modernize their electronic healthcare records.

-Murphy also serves as a strategic advisor to Northwell Health, the largest health provider for Veterans in New York State aside from the VA.
+Murphy also serves as a strategic advisor to Northwell Health, the largest health provider for Veterans in New York State aside from the VA, as well Penn Medicine and other healthcare entities.

-Murphy joined his former colleague, Patrick Kennedy, as an original board member of Psych Hub, a mental health care company focusing on connecting people with mental healthcare practitioners.
+Murphy joined his former Congress colleague, Patrick Joseph Kennedy, as an original board member of Psych Hub, a mental health care company focusing on connecting people with mental healthcare practitioners.